pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ## Test SSL

-Before you point your DNS to the custom IP address you received after enabling SSL, you may verify that the certificate is correct.
+Before you point your DNS to the custom IP address you received after enabling SSL, you can verify that the certificate is correct.

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
 You may see that the SSL certificate matches your intended domain, but do not expect to view the contents of the site, as we use HTTP headers to route your domain correctly.</div>

-### Chrome

-Testing SSL is Chrome is similar for other browsers as well.
+### Test with a Browser

-1. Point Chrome to the custom IP address you received after enabling SSL: https://x.x.x.x
+1. Point your browser to the custom IP address you received after enabling SSL: https://x.x.x.x
 2. Click the padlock in the address bar.
-3. Click **Certificate Information**.<br />
+3. Select **Certificate Information**.<br />
  ![Image showing to click padlock and Certificate Information](/source/docs/assets/images/verify-ssl-cert-valid-chrome-0.png)
 4. Verify certificate details match the domain(s) you'll point to the site.
  ![Certificate information](/source/docs/assets/images/verify-ssl-cert-valid-chrome.png)

-### cURL
+### Test with cURL

 Test SSL with `cURL` by issuing the following command: